-In terms of the Attorneys Act, 1979 attorneys must register with the provincial law society where they practice, so attorneys are members of the four provincial law societies referred to above.
-The provincial law societies also register the articles of clerkship for candidate attorneys.
-They are the regulatory and disciplinary bodies for attorneys.
-If a member of the public is dissatisfied with the service received from his/her attorney, he/she can lodge a complaint with the relevant provincial law society where the attorney is registered.
+In terms of the Legal Practice Act, 2014 attorneys and advocates must register with the Legal Practice Council (LPC).
+The LPC also registers articles of clerkship for candidate legal practitioners.
+It is the regulatory and disciplinary body.
+If a member of the public is dissatisfied with the service received from his/her attorney or advocate, he/she can lodge a complaint with the relevant provincial office of the LPC.

 The LSSA’s forerunner, the Association of Law Societies – an association of the four statutory law societies established in 1938 – brought together the statutory law societies and the non-statutory lawyers’ organisations (BLA and Nadel) after 1994, and, after protracted discussions and negotiations, a statement of principles was signed by the six constituents in July 1996 which set out the guidelines for national restructuring.

 The statement of principles envisaged a national statutory structure, with nine provincial substructures.
 The LSSA – an interim structure with a council comprising a 50:25:25 representation of the statutory (law society) and non-statutory (BLA and Nadel) representatives – would take over the role and assets of the ALS with the aim of encouraging unity between members of the profession, overcoming the divisions of the past and promoting new legislation to create a national, unified structure for the governance of the profession.